AndrejGitH/PythonLogs/README.md

-PythonLogs - Log File Merger
+# PythonLogs - Log File Merger

-This program reads and processes log files provided by the user and merges them into a single, structured output file.
+This Python program reads and merges multiple log files provided by the user.

-Main Features:
+It extracts timestamps and log messages, and outputs them into a clean, aligned table format.

+---

+## Features

-Accepts multiple log file paths as input (space-separated)
+- Accepts multiple file paths from user input (space-separated)

-Reads and extracts timestamps and log messages
+- Reads log files and extracts:

-Automatically handles:

-Duplicate timestamps (in one file: messages are appended)

-Missing data (empty cells left for missing timestamps)

-Corrupted timestamps (invalid formats are skipped)
+  - Timestamps (format: `HH:MM:SS.sss`)
+  - Log messages
+- Skips lines with corrupted or invalid timestamps

-Merges all logs into a single file: mergedLogs.txt
+- Merges all logs based on unique timestamps
+  - If the same timestamp appears more than once in a file, messages are appended
+  - If a timestamp is missing in a file, the output column is left empty
+- Outputs the merged log into a file called `mergedLogs.txt`

-Includes basic unit tests using Python’s unittest
+- Includes unit tests for key functions